-The Medicaid Buy-In Program for Working Adults with Disabilities lets adults with a disability who qualify to "buy-into" Colorado Medicaid.
-If you work and earn too much to qualify for Colorado Medicaid you may qualify.
+The Health First Colorado Buy-In Program for Working Adults with Disabilities lets adults with a disability who qualify to "buy-into" Health First Colorado (Colorado's Medicaid Program).
+If you work and earn too much to qualify for Health First Colorado you may qualify.
 If you qualify, you pay a monthly premium.
 Your monthly premium is based on your income.

 If the Social Security Administration has not yet stated you are disabled, fill out the release form on the How To Apply page.
 We will see if you qualify using the Social Security Administration (SSA) listings.

 The Health Insurance Buy-In Program (HIBI) is a premium assistance program for Health First Colorado (Colorado's Medicaid Program) members who qualify.
 If you qualify, HIBI will send monthly payments to you for all or a portion of the cost of your commercial health insurance premiums, and in some cases also reimburses you for deductibles, coinsurance, and co-pays.

 Health First Colorado co-pays vary depending on the service.
 If you are age 18 and younger, pregnant, or living in a nursing facility, you don’t have to pay co-pays.
 See the program information page for the list of co-pays per service.